Sustainability

 Learning Culture – We support the personal and professional development of everyone connected to our work.
 It is a requirement for working in our organization.
 Everyone is a teacher and everyone is a learner.
 All the time.

 Government Funding for the Project – We did receive government and Midtown Detroit Inc. support for the El Moore project.
 We are grateful and accountable for this support.
-We need to complete the improvements we promised.
+We have completed the work, as promised.
 We also need to be successful as an ongoing business and in doing so, we believe there’s an added obligation to make the community and City around us better.
 We welcome this accountability.

 Sustainability happens when we make small changes happen continuously.
 Each of us is on a journey.
 Pick one thing off this list and start today.
 You’ll find it’s more fun than you think….because it connects us more deeply to each other and our mother earth.